Admins / Consultants / RevOps / Sales Cloud

 • Account Plan Objective Measure

-Note: Object and field-level permissions should also be reviewed and enabled on the permission sets used by your sales team, for example, or you could also create new permission sets and add them to existing permission set groups.
+Note: Object and field-level permissions should also be reviewed and enabled on the permission sets used by your sales team, for example, or you could simply create new permission sets and add them to existing permission set groups depending on the access structure you’re using.

-As Account Plans are actually Salesforce records, you can easily customize the record page itself for your organization’s needs using Lightning App Builder.
+As Account Plans are actually Salesforce records, you can easily tailor the Record Page for your organization’s needs using Lightning App Builder.
 If certain components or their position do not work for you or if you’d like to embed other items on the page, feel free to adjust what works best for your teams!

 READ MORE: Salesforce Relationship Selling: The New Way for Your Sales Team to Engage Stakeholders